5 Female Tattoo Artists from the U.K. to Follow Now

 2. Bekkie Lohr - @bekkietattoo

-Bekkie Lohr is a Glasgow transplant who formerly worked at a studio in Chicago.
-She currently works out of Blancolo Tattoo in Glasgow, Scotland.
+Though Bekkie Lohr once worked at a studio in Chicago, she is currently based out of St. Clair's Tattoo in Edinburgh, Scotland.
 Lohr’s traditional aesthetic often features thick line strokes and a heavy hand when it comes to shading and coloring.
 However, she also dabbles in more simplistic design techniques, specifically with small nature-themed flash designs like flowers and plants.

 3. Harriet Hapgood - @harriettattoo